 The Czechoslovak government led by Beneš, who had succeeded to Masaryk, was informed by Britain and France that it could either resist Nazi Germany alone or submit to the prescribed annexations.
 Finding itself abandoned by the Western powers and realizing the hopelessness of resisting Nazi Germany alone, the Czechoslovak government capitulated and Beneš resigned.

-The Agreement, celebrated in most of Europe for preventing the war threatened by Adolf Hitler, was soon followed by the First Vienna Award, in which Hungary regained the largely Magyar-populated territories in southern Slovakia and southern Carpathian Ruthenia it had lost in the Treaty of Trianon.
+The Munich Agreement, celebrated in most of Europe for preventing the war threatened by Adolf Hitler, was soon followed by the First Vienna Award, in which Hungary regained the largely Magyar-populated territories in southern Slovakia and southern Carpathian Ruthenia it had lost in the Treaty of Trianon.

 In effect, the “Munich Betrayal” marked the end of the First Czechoslovak Republic.
 The Second Czechoslovak Republic lasted less than half a year before Germany occupied the rest of Czechoslovakia and the Slovak State declared its independence as a client state of Nazi Germany under Jozef Tiso, in March 1939.